 There are times when our hearts refuse to let us see the truth.

-This person may be perfectly fine.
+This person is perfectly fine.

-However, the issue may lie with you.
+The issue lies with you.

 Figure out where you stand.